Casualties of the September 11 attacks: 2020s

-In 2021, four days before the 20th anniversary of the attacks, the New York City Medical Examiner's Office announced that the identification of the 1,646th and 1,647th persons: Dorothy Morgan of Hempstead, Long Island, and an unnamed man whose identity was withheld at the request of his family.
+In 2021, four days before the 20th anniversary of the attacks, the New York City Medical Examiner's Office announced that the identification of the 1,646th and 1,647th persons: 47-year-old Dorothy Morgan of Hempstead, Long Island, and an unnamed man whose identity was withheld at the request of his family.
+At the time of the announcement, 1,106 victims have yet to be identified.

 On September 8, 2023, the New York City Medical Examiner's Office announced that it had identified two more people using new DNA technology.
 The identities of these two people, the 1,648th and 1,649th people to be identified forensically, were withheld from release at the request of the victims' families.

-Three more victims were verified and announced by the Medical Examiner's Office on August 7, 2025: Barbara Keating of Palm Springs, California, Ryan Fitzgerald of Floral Park, New York, and an adult woman whose name was withheld by her family.
-As of the announcement, 1,101 victims have yet to be identified.
+Three more victims were verified and announced by the Medical Examiner's Office on August 7, 2025.
+The identities of these three people, the 1,650th, the 1,651st and 1,652nd persons: 72-year-old Barbara Keating of Palm Springs, California (who was a passenger on Flight 11), 26-year-old Ryan Fitzgerald of Floral Park, New York, and an adult woman whose identity was withheld at the request of her family.
 The office also announced they had "identified 22 human remains associated with previously identified individuals."

+Sometime in early 2026, the 1,653rd victim was identified, but the announcement and their identity was withheld at the request of the victim's family.

+On August 23, 2026, using genetic genealogy, the New York City Medical Examiner's Office identified its 1,654th person, an adult woman whose identity was withheld at the request of her family.
+As of the announcement, 1,099 victims have yet to be identified.